brianshih1/mini-key-value-db/mdbook/src/chapter_5/mvcc_implementation.md

 ### MVCC_GET

+`fn mvcc_get<'a>(&self, key: &'a Key, timestamp: Timestamp, params: MVCCGetParams) -> MVCCGetResult`

-[MVCC_GET](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L63) takes a key, a timestamp, and an optional transaction as inputs.
-It returns the most recent value for the specified key whose timestamp is less than or equal to the supplied timestamp.
+[MVCC_GET](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L63) takes a key, a timestamp, and an optional transaction as inputs and returns the most recent value for the specified key whose timestamp is less than or equal to the supplied timestamp.
 If it runs into an uncommitted value, it returns a WriteIntentError.

 **Algorithm**